vadimdemedes/pastel/README.md

 export default HelloWorld;
 ```

-**Note:** In order for these changes to applying you'll need to have `npm run dev` running in the background.
+**Note:** For these changes to applying you'll need to have `npm run dev` running in the background.

 ### Typescript Support
 Pastel has a certain amount of Typescript support.
 Simply change the extension of your command file and with the `.tsx` extension.
 A `tsconfig.json` will be generated for you.